sustrik/libdill/man/hmake.md

 # DESCRIPTION

-A handle is the user-space equivalent of a file descriptor.
-Coroutines and channels are represented by handles.
+A handle is the user-space equivalent of a file descriptor.Coroutines and channels are represented by handles.

-Unlike with file descriptors, however, you can use the **hmake** function to create your own type of handle.
+Unlike with file descriptors, however, you can use the **hmake**function to create your own type of handle.

-The argument of the function is a virtual-function table of operations associated with the handle.
+The argument of the function is a virtual-function table ofoperations associated with the handle.

-When implementing the **close** operation, keep in mind that invoking blocking operations is not allowed, as blocking operations invoked within the context of a **close** operation will fail with an **ECANCELED** error.
+When implementing the **close** operation, keep in mind thatinvoking blocking operations is not allowed, as blocking operationsinvoked within the context of a **close** operation will fail withan **ECANCELED** error.

 To close a handle, use the **hclose** function.